Don’t Claim to Understand Purple Clay if You Don’t Get These Six Points!

 This is also incorrect.
 One of the reasons why purple clay pots are considered the best tea utensils is their versatility.

-The claim that they cannot be used for green tea is based on the idea that they would oversteep the tea.
+The claim that they cannot be used for is based on the idea that they would oversteep the tea.
 However, purple clay pots made from dun clay with good breathability, wide openings, and fast shapes are very suitable for brewing green tea.

-For those who prefer to watch the tea leaves unfurl, a glass cup can be used, but it is certainly possible to green tea in a purple clay pot.
+For those who prefer to watch the tea leaves unfurl, a glass cup can be used, but it is certainly possible to brew green tea in a purple clay pot.

 3. Qinghuadun (blue-gray dun) is the best clay among all types.